berriesforafrica/berriesforafrica.github.io/about.md

 ### Separating Storage from Computing (ALT: Storage-centric Computing)

 Taking profit of a setup using SSD drives that are connected externally to the main computer board, we also want to take another step forward in making the Raspberry Pi an efficient platform for developing countries and educational institutions.
-And that is to consider the storage as not being an integrated part of the computer, but to consider is as a separate component at the system level.
+And that is to consider the storage as not being an integrated part of the computer, but to consider it as a separate component at the system level.

 This allows us to define a computer system not as the integration of a compute unit (the CPU) with one fixed storage unit, but as a dynamic combination of a compute unit with several interchangeable storage units.